MoonlightBoyk/Reinforce-Learning/Chapter3/Answers.md

 Ex3.1

 Dating with girls: How to win her hearts by a series of acitvities.
-states: My and her free time, My pocket money, relationship with the girl: unknown, acquainted, familiar, close or Girlfriend
+states: My and her free time, My pocket money, relationship with the girl: unknown, acquainted, familiar, close or Girlfriend, her emotions: happy, sad, calm, angry, worried
 rewards: kiss +10,  hand in hand +5, smile +1, nice guy -1, smack -5
 actions: study together, chat, take a lunch, watch a movie, go to an amusement park, travel, send a gift
-However, I hope so.
+Indeed, I hope so.

 Ex3.2